amos3vt/ASWW2/README.md

 # ASWW2

-## Models
+## BERT
+For information on how to get started with BERT, please read our BERT guide!

-The BERT models are too large to upload to this repository so you will need to install them separately from https://github.com/google-research/bert.
+Note that the BERT models are too large to upload to this repository, so you will need to install them separately from https://github.com/google-research/bert.
 We primarily used the uncased base model.

 ## Example Scripts